-Over the past decades, 28 mine workers have died after falling from height.
+Over the past decade, 28 mine workers have died after falling from height.
 Between 2018 and 2019, the percentage of mining facilities that experienced a fatal fall increased to 19 from 8.

 The most common violations are truck drivers climbing on top of their vehicles, along with maintenance and quarry personnel climbing to or working without fall protection in high places.
 MSHA says that, between January 2019 and June 2020, it issued 92 imminent danger orders for people working at height without fall protection.

 MSHA lists best practices for preventing fatal falls: